 Play and discover

-If you want to while away the time until your departure by playing with your children, there are several options:
+If you want to keep your kids busy while waiting for your flight, there are several options:

 Airlines provide an unaccompanied minor service for children travelling alone.
 Please contact the airline directly if you wish to make use of this service.